II. Key Community Practice Challenges

 - Finding Weeble and Other Stories

 - Maintaining Intelligent Optimism

-We hope you find this a good complement to Chapter 12, in which foresight leaders share their own practice challenges from a variety of experienced perspectives.
+We hope you find this a good complement to Appendix 1 (Peer Advice), in which foresight leaders share their own practice challenges from a variety of experienced perspectives.
 Please let us know what is helpful to you, what you disagree with, and what else you’d like to see covered here for tomorrow’s readers.